AhMeDxHaMiDo/Steam-Reviews-Dataset-2021/README.md

 ![alt text](https://media.amicopc.com/wp-content/uploads/2015/07/18164459/steam.jpg)

 The purpose of this project is to imagine that we have been hired as a data scientists from a top Game Development Company.
-Our team have to perform an analysis of the reviews received for around 300 different applications (games) in Steam during 2021 of around 21 million user.
+Our team have to perform an analysis of the reviews received for around 300 different applications (games) in Steam during 2021 of around 21 million reviews.
+Here's the used [dataset](https://www.kaggle.com/najzeko/steam-reviews-2021)

 The repository consists of the following files: